fredericraymond/microbiome-summer-school-2017-metagenomics/README.md

 sort(genome.size)
 ```

 We will look at the coverage distribution of contigs overall.
-This will allow to quality control contigs binning and better interpret results.
+This will allow to quality control contig binning and better interpret results.

 ```
 summary(data[,2])